 The Community for Open Source Microfinance.
 Microfinance: Why Open Source Means Bigger Impact.
 The World at Work is powered by GE.

 This brings the total amount raised since the establishment of the National Lottery to over €4.2 billion which is a very significant milestone in the history of the National Lottery.
 Over 24 years this fund has been allocated to worthwhile projects in the areas of Youth, Sports and Amenities; Health & Welfare; Arts, Culture & National Heritage, and the Irish Language.
 So remember, every time you play a National Lottery game you are making a very positive impact on local communities throughout Ireland.
 Click here to see the ways in which the National Lottery has helped good causes across Ireland.
-Funded Projects National Lottery funding is distributed through the following Government Departments and Bodies: LEADER Funding « National Rural Network.
-Contents Making an Application for LEADER funding Any entrepreneurs or community groups interested in establishing a business or a service in a rural area should approach their local LEADER group (LAG).
+Funded Projects National Lottery funding is distributed through the following Government Departments and Bodies: Further sources of information.
+LEADER Funding « National Rural Network.
+Contents.

 Giving More Than Money.
 Live notes from the "Giving More Than Money" session at the Awesome Summit, by Rahul Bhargava, Ethan Zuckerman and Willow Brugh.

 While most donors will never even visit, the reach of Twitter allows popular projects to tap into new funding sources.
-Can Twitter build a community centre?
 15 ways to crowdfund your startup or project.
 Have you considered asking the community to support your new enterprise?

 Charity Bank, the brainchild of the Charities Aid Foundation (CAF), has been created on the back of CAF's social loan fund, Investors in Society.
 It is thought to be the world's first non-profit making bank that lends to the charity sector.
 It will make "affordable" loans to charities that find it hard to access mainstream finance from high street banks.
 To pay for those loans it will seek deposits from people wanting to use their wealth to benefit others.
+As a registered charity, all its operating surpluses will be reinvested in the charity sector.
 First Step.